awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 ### Limit exceeded<a name="troubleshooting-errors-limit-exceeded"></a>

 Verify that you didn't reach a resource limit\.
-For example, the default number Amazon EC2 instances that you can launch is 20\.
+For example, the default maximum number of Amazon EC2 instances that you can launch is 20\.
 If try to create more Amazon EC2 instances than your account limit, the instance creation fails and you receive the error `Status=start_failed`\.
 To view the default AWS limits by service, see [AWS service limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.

 For AWS CloudFormation limits and tweaking strategies, see [AWS CloudFormation quotas](cloudformation-limits.md)\.